anishanaik/Nodejs-and-Mysql-docker-example/README.md

-# todo-app
+# Nodejs-and-Mysql-docker-example
-Simple TODO list app using Node.js, Express and MySQL
+Simple app using Node.js, Express and MySQL

 # To view list of running containers
 docker ps